Raising baby chicks isn't hard and with just a little help, even your kids could take the lead in caring for your new fluffy baby chicks.

 You’ll want to feed them an organic chick starter feed for the first eight weeks.

-You can get it from farm supply stores or local feed stores and you can even buy it with free delivery via Amazon Prime!
+You can get it from a local farm supply store or feed store.
+For ultimate convenience, you can even buy it with free delivery via Amazon Prime!
 (Click here to Try Amazon Prime 30-Day Free Trial)

 In addition to food, chickens of all sizes need grit, or tiny rock chips they use to help them digest their food.